-- 1) When the osteoarthritis of the knee involves more than one compartment.
+- 1) When the osteoarthritis of the knee (bone on bone) involves predominantly one compartment.
 This is best detected by special x-ray views not widely available.
 (Rosenberg views). - 2) When pain and restricted mobility interferes with lifestyle choices.
-It has been clearly shown there is a deterioration in general health when walking ability is compromised. - 3) When there is an unsatisfactory response to non surgical treatment. - 4) When unicompartmental arthroplasty (replacing one compartment of the knee) is not an option.
+It has been clearly shown there is a deterioration in general health when walking is significantly compromised. - 3) When there has been unsatisfactory response to non surgical treatment.